KPSS2017/Technological-Innovation-Resource-Allocation-and-Growth-Extended-Data/README.md

 The version released on August 21, 2020 adds filing date information for each patent.

+The version released on September 6, 2020 updates filing date information for each patent.

 #### Data Description:

 We provide two data sets constructed from the paper here: